Design Overview

 Mounting Hole Notes

-- Use correct screw torque; avoid over-tightening
+- Use the correct screw torque and avoid over-tightening

 Recommended Screw Torque